elieahd/my-docs/docs/tech/shell/sed.md

-# Text Editing with sed
+# Text editing with sed

 `sed`, short for Stream Editor, is a Unix utility that parses and transforms text, often in a single line of code.